cucumber/cucumber-rails/README.md

     [bundle exec] appraisal rails_4_2 rake test

 To remove and rebuild the different gemfiles (for example, to update a rails version or its dependencies), use the following:
+Note only a maintainer of the repo is likely to want to do this (As it will potentially change version dependencies).

     [bundle exec] appraisal install

 If you've changed versions of the dependencies, you may find it helpful to forcefully clean each appraisal's gem lock file in `gemfiles/`.
-You can do this using:

     [bundle exec] rake clean

 ### Adding dependencies